You’re getting ready for a road trip but there are a few things left to do. How do you prepare your car for the trip?

 2. Before you leave, plan the route you’re going to follow carefully:

-Planning stops at gas stations and restaurants can make it easier to get enough rest while driving.
+Planning stops at gas stations and restaurants can make it easier to get enough rest while driving, and you may want to use a route optimization app to help you monitor or update your route on your smartphone.
 This way you won’t have to spend time searching for a place to stop and eat or stretch your legs.
 You might find some nice restaurants in towns along the motorway.

 3. As the driver you must feel well rested, well hydrated and alert: